Home » Agenda » Day 1

 Mohamed H. Ladha, President & GM, North America, RECORDATI RARE DISEASES

-• Overcoming hurdles to getting advanced therapies to more rare diseases patients around the world
+• Overcoming hurdles to getting innovative therapies to more rare diseases patients around the world

 • Improving clinical development by new-age clinical trial design and recruitment